ciradu2204/ciradu2204/README.md

 A junior developer with a computing degree and one year of experience building applications.

-- 🔭 Contributing to ChRIS Project UI, A Red Hat Project, using React and TypeScript
+- 🔭 Contributing to ChRIS UI, A Red Hat Project, using React and TypeScript
 - 👯 I’m looking for a full time job.
 - :goal_net: 2023 Goals: Empower more women in tech as a Women Techmakers Ambassador(WTM) and write 12 technical blogs.
 - 😄 Pronouns: She/Her